Free Updates

 Lending Club Review for New Investors

-Lending Club is the world leader in p2p lending having issued over $1.3 billion in loans since they began in 2007.
+Lending Club is the world leader in p2p lending having issued over $9 billion dollars in loans since they began in 2007.
 They are growing at a rate in excess of 150% a year.
 Why have they been so successful?
 They provide excellent returns for investors and they allow quick access to funds at competitive interest rates for borrowers.

 Before You Begin Investing